Table of Contents

 - Having a caffeinated beverage

-- Placing ice or cool cloth on your forehead
+- Placing ice or a cool cloth on your forehead

 - Taking a nap